top of page

 Business owners, Directors, and CEOs may face up to 25 years imprisonment under new Industrial Manslaughter laws

 Industrial manslaughter is a special kind of Category 1 offence.
 Category 1 offences are offences where wilful and deliberate actions have been committed resulting in serious harm to individuals.
 Prior to the new industrial manslaughter charges, workplace fatalities were deemed Category 1 offences and were charged accordingly.
-Directors and CEOs may still face jail time for Category 1 offences that did not necessarily result in a workplace fatality.
-Category 1 offences are determined by intent.
+Under the new laws, Directors and CEOs may still face jail time for Category 1 offences that did not necessarily result in a workplace fatality.
+Charges on Category 1 offences are determined by intent.

 The WHS Act 2011 has been amended with a new section, Section 30A which states: